velikodniy/gcp-spending-guard/README.md

 ## Requirements

-- Terraform >= 1.0.0
-- Google Cloud Provider >= 4.0.0
-- Archive Provider >= 2.0.0

-Note that the following APIs should be enabled to create the resources:
+The following APIs should be enabled to create the resources:

 - `billingbudgets.googleapis.com`
 - `cloudbilling.googleapis.com`